 Figure 8-401db— Request Type field format

-The Element ID value is equal to the Target Wake Time element value found in Table 8-55 (Element IDs).

-The value of the Length field is the length of the element.

-The TWT Request subfield is set to 1 to indicate that the TWT element is being sent from a TWT requesting STA to a TWT responding STA.
-The TWT Request subfield is set to 0 to indicate that the TWT element is from a TWT responding STA to a TWT requesting STA.

 A STA that transmits a TWT element with the TWT Request subfield set to 1 is a TWT requesting STA.
 A STA that transmits a TWT element with the TWT Request subfield set to 0 is a TWT responding STA.

-A STA that wakes at TWT to either transmit or receive frames is a TWT STA.

 The TWT Command Reply field values indicate the type of TWT command, as shown in Table 8-191b (TWT Command Reply field values).